Safarveisi/self-service-mlops/README.md

 # Self service MLOps platform

-In this project, I will build a self-service MLOps platform that enables data scientists to seamlessly deploy their machine-learning models for inference.
-The design below demonstrates how this can be achieved using AWS services; in practice, I will implement the solution with open-source technologies that provide equivalent capabilities.
+In this project, we will build a self-service MLOps platform that enables data scientists to seamlessly deploy their machine-learning models for inference.
+The design below demonstrates how this can be achieved using AWS services; in practice, we will implement the solution with open-source technologies that provide equivalent capabilities.

 Platform created via AWS services